-The p value is 1+#Xb*≤timeNullB+1.
+<bt>The p value is 1+#Xb*≤timeNullB+1.

-Notice that the choice of plug-in statistic in Stage 2 is unrelated to the choice of statistic that summarizes the bootstrap distribution in stage 5.
+Notice that the choice of plug-in statistic in Stage 2 is unrelated to the choice of statistic that summarizes the bootstrap distribution in Stage 5.
 A standard deviation can be calculated on the B statistics regardless of plug-in equation used in Stage 2 (e.g., the median or mean).
 Similarly in Stage 5, the distribution of B means can be summarized in a variety of ways (e.g., standard error, CI, or p).

 The code accompanying the chapter replicates the steps in our examples, including plotting simpliﬁed versions of the ﬁgures.
 These examples are intended to supplement the knowledge of novice bootstrappers (with limited exposure to R) and to provide a template for more complicated bootstraps that can arise in applied research.
 Software is further discussed at the end of the chapter.